 Usually, at this point in our leadership class, someone will comment that their company does pay a livable wage, but it’s not their responsibility to watch over employees to make sure they spend their money wisely.
-I tell that person, it is if you want the kind of loyalty to the organization I’ve been talking about.
-You must reduce the stress caused by the day to day pressures of life so your employees can focus on their job and realize their success is tied directly to the company’s success.
+I tell that person it is if you want the kind of loyalty to the organization I’ve been talking about.
+You must reduce the stress caused by the day-to-day pressures of life so your employees can focus on their job and realize their success is tied directly to the company’s success.

-Safe, comfortable housing and dependable transportation are essential to your employees’ well-being, especially your hourly workers.
+Safe, comfortable housing and dependable transportation are essential to your employees’ well-being, especially hourly workers.
 I am not suggesting you buy your employees a house and car, but you can negotiate with dealerships to provide the lowest price possible.
 In the company I was privileged to be president of for over 22 years, our employees would find a vehicle they wanted and negotiate what they were told was the best price.
-We then sent in our vice president, who was a pit bull when it came to negotiating, who would get the price reduced another 2 – 4 thousand dollars.
+We then sent in our vice president, who was a pit bull when it came to negotiating, who would get the price reduced by another 2 – 4 thousand dollars.
 We did the same thing when an employee wanted to buy a house by helping them save for the down payment and then negotiate the lowest purchase price and interest rate.